juharris/switch-remoteplay/server/README.md

 Angling the sticks (not supported yet): `s <stick> hv <h amount> <v amount>`
 Example: Push the right stick halfway up and halfway to the right: `s r hv 0.5 0.5`.

+# Wait
+(not supported yet)

+Format: `wait <time in milliseconds>`

+# Sending Multiple Commands
+(not supported yet)

+At the same time: join commands with `&`

+Example: Press A and B down: `'a d&b d'`

+* In sequence: join commands with `,`

+Example: Press A, then wait, then B, then wait, let them both go: `'a d,wait 200,b d,wait 200,a u&b u'`.

 # Testing
 (there are no tests yet)